WordPress/gutenberg/docs/explanations/architecture/styles.md

 ##### Styles to CSS rules

-The `styles` section can be thought as a structured representation of CSS rules, each chunk representing a CSS rule:
+The `styles` section can be thought of as a structured representation of CSS rules, each chunk representing a CSS rule:

 - A key/value in theme.json maps to a CSS declaration (`property: value`).
 - The CSS selector for a given chunk is generated based on its semantics: